Jeff Kravitz/Getty Images

-A law-enforcement source has told People that the 36-year-old DJ and club owner, whose real name is Adam Goldstein, had several undigested OxyContin pills in his stomach when he died, plus one in his mouth when his body was discovered.
-(The exact number of pills is unclear: People says nine, the Associated Press says six, but officials aren't commenting.)
+A law-enforcement source has told People that the 36-year-old deejay and club owner, whose real name was Adam Goldstein, had eight undigested OxyContin pills in his stomach when he died, plus one in his mouth when his body was discovered.

-"He wanted to die," the insider told People.
+"He wanted to die," the insider said.
 "He was going unconscious when he took the last one.
 He didn't even swallow it."

 His previous battles with substance abuse were well-documented, most recently in the not-yet aired MTV show Gone Too Far, and he had been nursing a broken heart—but friends have been skeptical about the idea of suicide.

 Goldstein's ex, for one, is especially offended by the theory that their breakup caused him to take his own life.
 Especially considering they were still a couple as far as she is concerned.

 "Any indication that this horribly tragic accident happened because of a rumored breakup is not only untrue but disgusting," model Hayley Wood said in a statement to Us Weekly.
 "We were very much together at the time of his passing, and I love him very much."

 The source also told People that a 2009 Valentine's Day card from Wood was sitting atop Goldstein's laptop, which was on the coffee table in his living room, along with a handful of photos of the two of them.